willfitzpatrick4/willfitzpatrick4.github.io/_posts/2018-05-26-/PROJECT1.md

 ricochet of the bullet.
 The DAQ software was set to record and the recording software connected to the barrel of the gas gun was readied.

 The pressure valves on the Hopkins pressure bar controller were set by the technician, the pressure values were varied depending on the velocity required for the excitation.
-The projectile was then fired and the shock response acquired from the accelerometer was e DAQ software.
+The projectile was then fired and the shock response acquired from the accelerometer.
 With each accelerometer configuration the velocity was varied at three increments.
 Each velocity increment was repeated to ensure errors in the experiment were bypassed.
-After data was acquired for each velocity increment the material of the bullet was altered from plastic to steel (or visa-versa) and the process was rep
+After data was acquired for each velocity increment the material of the bullet was altered from plastic to steel (or visa-versa) and the process was repeated.